Lexicon-Digital/react-training/day1/1_html-css-js/README.md

 - css has been painful for years, new solution built on top of css to make it less painful

 ### JS
-- makes the static HTML page dynamic
+- makes the static HTML page dynami
 - running JS from console
 - can update DOM and handle events
 - including and running external script files as modules